Acres In A Quarter Section

 Introduction: The Legacy of the Public Land Survey System

 The Public Land Survey System (PLSS), also known as the rectangular survey system, is a crucial part of how land is measured and divided in much of the United States and parts of Canada.
 Established in 1785, its grid-based approach provides a standardized method for describing and locating land parcels.
-This system is based on a series of principal meridians and base lines, creating a grid of townships, ranges, and sections.
+That said, this system is based on a series of principal meridians and base lines, creating a grid of townships, ranges, and sections.
 Understanding this system is key to understanding how many acres are in a quarter section.

 Defining Key Terms: Sections, Townships, and Acres